khairunnisa1234/Astro-WebSite/README.md

 Customize the content, styles, and any additional features as needed to align with the branding and design of FinEdge.

-Run the development server using the appropriate command for the Astro framework (e.g., npm run dev).
+Run the development server using the command:npm run dev.

 Open a web browser and visit the local development URL (e.g., http://localhost:3000) to see the website in action.
 The website should be responsive and display the different sections, navigation bar, services, and contact form.